 But what followed was the familiar story of unintended consequences that tends to happens when fallible humans dabble in powerful drugs.

 Patients got addicted.
 And, from the doctors' perspective, this turned the patients into nightmares.
 Their physical symptoms never seemed to get better.
 They just kept showing up asking for higher dosages.
 Their nervous systems crumbled; things that wouldn't hurt regular people caused them extreme agony.
 Patients treated their depression or anxiety with pills.
 Their suffering worsened.
 Then they got pushy and needy, doctors say, and the easiest way to deal with them was just to write them the script.
 If they didn't, the patient would often just "doctor shop" until they found a doctor who would.

-Kerry Broderick, a doctor in the emergency department at Denver's county hospital, Denver Health, says that doctors across the country are trying to stop writing the prescriptions so often.
+Kerry Broderick, a doctor in the emergency department at Denver's county hospital, Denver Health, says that doctors across the country are .
 But, she says that, too, has unintended consequences.
 "The patients that are truly addicted," when they get their prescriptions taken away, "it drives them toward heroin."
 That may sound drastic, but heroin is actually less potent than some of these prescription painkillers, especially fentanyl and dilaudid.

 But all of this, Broderick says, has made the scene in her ER, with overdoses, withdrawals, and bullshitters faking illnesses so they can get her to write them scripts, "100 fold worse."

 And so the painkiller crisis rolls on, piling up bodies.
 On Thursday, the government announced that, for the first time, heroin deaths have surpassed gun homicides.